InTeam-Russia/fall24hack-frontend/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[FEAT]'
+title: "[FEAT]"
-labels: feature
+labels: bug, documentation
-assignees: ''
+assignees: tolstovrob

 ---

 **Problem:**